All Episodes

 He's not a part of this.

-As you are as I am.
+He's calling for calm as you are, as I am.

-But let's not destroy this city and destroy business has already hurt.
+Let's not destroy this city and destroy business has already hurt.

 Your thoughts.

-Well, Sean, I as I sit here and I listen to Leo, my jaw is on the floor.
+Well, Sean, as I sit here and I listen to Leo, my jaw is on the floor.

-Somebody has red pilled this man.
+Somebody has red-pilled this man.

-Almost a week long, six days, 63 people killed.
+63 people killed.

 Damages at least a billion.

-Some people say two billion.
+Some people say $2 billion.

-And my friend Leo referred to that riot as a quote, spring disturbance, end of quote.
+And my friend Leo referred to that riot as a, quote, spring disturbance, end of quote.

-So I'm happy, Leo, that you've evolved and now you realize that when people trash a neighborhood, especially when they don't live there, property values are lowered, uh income is lowered indefinitely, and these cities never recover.
+So I'm happy, Leo, that you've evolved and now you realize that when people trash a neighborhood, especially when they don't live there, property values are lowered.

 It doesn't help if you refer to rioters as spring disturbers.

-So Leo, I'm happy you've been red pills.
+So Leo, I'm happy you've been red-pilled.

-Um I'm looking at what is an unmitigated disaster for an American city.
+I'm looking at what is an unmitigated disaster for an American city.

-You know, as if we have not had enough pain, enough suffering.
+You know, as if we have not had enough pain, enough suffering, businesses have not struggled enough during this entire pandemic.

 Now we're trying to come out on the other end of this, reopen the country.